Synthetic Elements On The Periodic Table

 Synthetic elements are created through nuclear reactions in specialized facilities, such as nuclear reactors and particle accelerators.
 The two primary methods are:

 1. Neutron Bombardment: In nuclear reactors, isotopes of lighter elements are bombarded with neutrons.
 This process increases the atomic mass of the target nucleus.
 Through subsequent beta decay, the atomic number increases, leading to the formation of a new element.
-For example, plutonium is produced by bombarding uranium-238 with neutrons.
+To give you an idea, plutonium is produced by bombarding uranium-238 with neutrons.

 2. Heavy-Ion Bombardment: Particle accelerators are used to accelerate heavy ions (atoms stripped of their electrons) to high speeds and collide them with target nuclei.
 The fusion of the two nuclei can create a new, heavier element.
 This method is used to synthesize transactinide elements.
-For instance, elements like seaborgium and bohrium are produced by colliding heavy ions such as oxygen or chromium with target nuclei like californium or bismuth.
+Take this case: elements like seaborgium and bohrium are produced by colliding heavy ions such as oxygen or chromium with target nuclei like californium or bismuth.

 List of Synthetic Elements